-In the body, methanol is then further broken down into formic acid, a neurotoxin, and formaldehyde, a carcinogen – these are the metabolites that are responsible for the optic nerve damage that leads to blindness seen in methanol poisoning.
+In the body, methanol is further broken down into formic acid, a neurotoxin, and formaldehyde, a carcinogen – these are the metabolites responsible for the optic nerve damage that leads to blindness seen in methanol poisoning.

 Sweet Spots for Action

 It is important to emphasize that although reducing one’s intake of sugar is vital to good health, replacing it with sweeteners is not a solution.
-Focusing on fresh, whole foods adding flavour with herbs and seasonings is a great way to experiment make a delicious dish.
+Focusing on fresh, whole foods adding flavor with herbs and seasonings is a great way to experiment to make a delicious dish.